Last updated: February 3, 2025

 If you want to update your identity documents and/or secure a legal name change, there are resources available to you.

-Visit our Transgender ID Project page for self-directed guides for each of the New England states.
+Visit our Transgender ID Project for self-directed guides for each of the New England states.
 In many cases, these are changes you can make on your own.
-However, if you have a more complex situation or need assistance, we also have an ID Project that can pair you with a pro bono attorney.
+However, if you have a more complex situation or need assistance, we can pair you with a pro bono attorney.
 Please note there may be a wait to be matched with an attorney given high demand.

 Other Protections